 The consular officer executed a certificate of loss of nationality in appellant's name on January 6, 1970, in compliance with the provisions of section 358 of the Immigration and Nationality Act.
-3/ The officer certified that appellant acquired United States nationality by birth in the United States: that she made a formal renunciation of United States nationality; and thereby expatriated herself under the provisions of 349(a)(6) of the Immigration and Nationality Act. officer forwarded the certificate to the Department decision, attaching to it appellant's oath of renunciation, statement of understanding, statement of renouncing, and cancelled passport.
-He made no report or t.he circumstances surrounding comment. on appellant's The Department approved the certificate on renunciation.
-January 15, 1970, approval constituting an administrative determination of loss of nationality from which a timely and properly filed appeal may be taken to the Board Appellate Review.
-The Department dispatched a copy of the approved certificate to Kampala the same day for the Embassy to forward to appellant,
+3/ The officer certified that appellant acquired United States nationality by birth in the United States; that she made a formal renunciation of United States nationality; and thereby expatriated herself the provisions of section under 349(a)(6) of the Immigration and Nationality Act. officer forwarded the certificate to the Department for decision, attaching to it appellant's oath of renunciation, understanding, statement of statement of reasons renouncing, and cancelled passport.
+He made no report or circumstances surrounding appellant's comment on the The Department approved the certificate on renunciation.
+January 15, 1970, approval constituting an administrative determination of loss of nationality from which a timely and properly filed appeal may be taken to the Board of Appellate Review.
+The Department dispatched a copy of the approved certificate to Kampala the same day for the Embassy to forward to appellant.

-^{3/} Section 358 of the Immigration and Nationality Act, 8 U.S.C.
+3/ Section 358 of the Immigration and Nationality Act, 8 $\overline{U}$ .S.C.
 1501, reads as follows: